joedski/musings/Javascript/Journal 2019-07-18 - OpenAPI (Swagger) Codegen.md

 - [shape-json](https://www.npmjs.com/package/shape-json) seems to be geared towards defining object-denormalization templates.
 So, like `json-shaper`, actually.
 Amusing, given their names.
 - [json-transforms](https://www.npmjs.com/package/json-transforms) looks pretty slick for transforming arrays of objects, but again isn't what I need.

 Ah well.
-The use case is probably too specific.
+The use case is probably too specific and limited.
 Tiny one-off thingy it is, then.
 That's annoying.
 Yet another thing for us to maintain.

 Better keep it as simple as possible, then.
+Maybe keep it a personal library I can reuse?